rafaelbenaion/bee-to-text/README.md

 **Bee Chase Game** is an interactive project developed as part of the **Steering Behaviors** course for the second year of the Master's program **MIAGE IA2** at **Université Côte d'Azur**.
 Authored by **Rafael Baptista**, this game showcases advanced steering behaviors applied to autonomous agents (bees) within a dynamic environment.

-The game was developed using **p5.js**, a powerful JavaScript library designed for creative coding. p5.js simplifies the process of creating graphical and interactive experiences, allowing for smooth animations and responsive user interactions essential for the game's mechanics.

 ## Table of Contents

 - [Gameplay](#gameplay)